vardilab/host-virus-pairing/README.md

 Use low thresholds (1) to capture all cells.
 example: choose_cells.py --data_dir combined_data/. --sample_table sample_table_fastq.tsv --output_folder /. --sum 1 --count 1 --exp 1

-#### Single-cell reads are extracted from each selected cell, trimmed, and aligned
+#### Single-cell reads are extracted from each selected cell, trimmed, and assembled
 See the section "Single-cell reads are extracted from each selected cell, trimmed, and assembled" for example.
 Use the output of the previous section.